maeganwyrzykowski/Password-Generator/README.md

  If the user does not pick uppercase, numbers OR special characters, the user will be looped back through the prompts.

  When all parameters have been met, a random password that meets all the criteria that they entered will appear in the box.

+ Technologies that were used: HTML, CSS and Javascript